 I don’t use cuss words a lot.
 They’re not terribly eloquent.
 But every now and then they are absolutely perfect for conveying sentiment.
 And now is one of those times, I feel.

 Changing habits is a fucking bitch.

-After the birth of my second child, I had let myself become very unhealthy.
-Given the stress of a newborn and a toddler (my daughter was two years old when my son was born), my husband and I resorted to a lot of fast food and “value-added” foods.
-My health declined steeply and rapidly.
-My son was born in 2007 and by 2009, I would spend days in bed because I felt too miserable, had no energy, and was in too much pain to get out of bed.
+After the birth of my second child, I had become very unhealthy.
+Given the endless work of two small children, my husband and I resorted to a lot of fast food and processed food for quick meals.
+Eating these poisons disguised as food, our health declined rapidly.
+By 2009, I would spend days in bed because I felt too miserable, had no energy, and was in too much pain to get out of bed.

 Now, fast forward three years to 2012.
 You would think that I would be the perfect example of health by now.
 I’ve been working towards this goal for three years.
 I should be glowing, strong and full of energy.

 Did I mention that changing habits is a fucking bitch?

 First I had to learn about nutrition.
 That was a journey in itself and one that I continue today.
 Then there were tons of attempts, failures, false starts and wrong turns.
 I’m much healthier today than I was in 2009.
 I don’t spend everyday in bed and my body isn’t in a constant state of low-level pain anymore, but I’m not anywhere near my goal of abundant energy and beautiful glowing health.

 And here is my first bit of advice to you as I distill three years of experience into a single sentence: Change only one habit at a time.
 This statement is so simple and will be disobeyed time and time again by so many people, including me, and yet it is the cornerstone of change.